georgejkaye/georgejkaye.github.io/index.md

 *Defining an operational semantics for digital circuits using hypergraphs.*

 **A visualiser for linear lambda-terms as rooted 3-valent maps** \[[Page](\lambda-visualiser)\]
 *A set of tools for the representation of lambda terms as their corresponding rooted maps.
-Developed for my MSci final year project.*
+Developed for my MSci final year project under the supervision of [Noam Zeilberger](http://noamz.org/).*

 ## Talks